pastak/ssslack-firefox-addon/README.md

-# ssslack-chrome-extension
+# ssslack-Firefox-addon
 [![Build Status](https://travis-ci.org/uiureo/ssslack-chrome-extension.svg?branch=master)](https://travis-ci.org/uiureo/ssslack-chrome-extension)

 Currently in **beta**.

-ssslack is a service to share your slack logs.
+[ssslack](https://ssslack.parseapp.com/) is a service to share your slack logs.

 This service is heavily inspired by [iiirc](http://iiirc.org/).

+[Original Chrome Extension](https://github.com/uiureo/ssslack-chrome-extension) is developed by @uiureo.

 ## How to use
 You can use it in `/archives` and `/messages`